RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/5_managing_security_groups.md

 # Now We will Create a New Security Group for Web Servers

-> Navigate to Compute -> Access & Security -> Security Groups using the second level navigation tabs
+> Navigate to Network -> Security Groups using the second level navigation tabs

 {{< figure src="../images/lab4-security-groups-1.png" title="Lab 4 Figure 1: Security Group Listing" >}}